Chaffelson/nipyapi/docs/devnotes.rst

 ---------------

 * Using Swagger 2.0 instead of OpenAPI3.0 as it (currently as of Aug2017) has wider adoption and completed codegen tools
+* We use Google style Docstrings to better enable Sphinx to produce nicely readable documentation

 Docker Test Environment